LanternW/WAGLPlanner_WEB_code/README.md

-Run satrt.bat, then visit 127.0.0.1 in browser.
+cd into subdir and run `python run.sh`, then visit 127.0.0.1:8080 in browser.
 Data in record/landmarks.xls
 Developed with Flask